Chekhov Shop

 The Chekhov Shop is a museum in Taganrog, Russia.
 This is a two-storey house where the Russian writer Anton Chekhov stayed with his family from 1869 to 1874.
-November 3, 1977 museum "The Chekhov Shop" was open offering visitors objects and documents related to Chekhov youth years and life of the Chekhov family.
+Opened on November 3, 1977 the Chekhov Shop exhibits objects and documents related to Chekhov youth years and the life of the Chekhov family.

+It is one of the three museums associated with the Russian writer in that city.